 - Three Bronx-based apartment houses provide 242 units – from studios to two-bedroom apartments – for very low-income individuals and families.
 One quarter of the apartments are set aside for people with special needs.

-- With a total of 100 apartments, Comunilife’s two permanent supportive housing residences –Dona Rosita I, in the South Bronx, and Dona Rosita II, in Brooklyn – serve homeless people with HIV/AIDS and mental health or substance abuse.
+- With a total of 100 apartments, Comunilife’s two permanent supportive housing residences –Dona Rosita I, in the South Bronx, and Dona Rosita II, in Brooklyn – serve formerly homeless New Yorkers living with special needs.
 The program offers residents a combination of safe, secure housing; comprehensive, culturally-competent, on-site services; and a true feeling of community.
 As a result, a full 65% of these formerly homeless and acutely fragile adults have remained stably housed for more than ten years; 15% eventually leave the program to live independently in the community.
 In 2010, Dona Rosita II received the Supportive Housing Network of New York’s “Residence of the Year” award.